2.4 C

 Tegnérlunden Park in Stockholm where Lindgren was inspired for Mio, My Son.
 Photo: I99pema (CC BY-SA 3.0)

-Astrid Lindgren’s influence extends far beyond her books.
-Throughout her life, she was a vocal advocate for children’s rights and animal welfare:
+Astrid Lindgren extends her influence far beyond her books.
+Throughout her life, she actively advocated for children’s rights and animal welfare.

 • She took a strong stance against the corporal punishment of children.